wireshrink/RECONMTL-2017/README.md

 ## Something doesn't work or I found a bug in your code !

-0. Open an issue if something of the below isn't working.
+0. Open an issue if something of the described isn't working.
 That's quite possible.
 1. Some of the mistakes were inserted intentionally.
 In this case I'll send you a message and remove the issue.

 ## Inportant note on contributing

-DVSE has been developed with limited knowledge of QT5 and SSL.
+DVSE and its usage examples had been developed with limited knowledge of QT5, SSL and English language :).
 Feel free to contribute and enhance this project.
-Feel free to add vulnerabilities if you think that they are really widespread.
+Feel free to add SGX related vulnerabilities if you think that they are really widespread.

 ## What about license ?

+Free for personal use, unless it contradicts to licenses of the used components (in this case these licenses are more important).

 ##  Please let me know about your progress.
 You can find my e-mail in the presentation in the docs folder.